qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 additional synchronization.
 Using it incorrectly will leave your cluster in a broken state.

-For recovery from an URL you specify a request parameter:
+To recover from an URL you specify a request parameter:

 ```http
 PUT /collections/{collection_name}/snapshots/recover